 Forty Martyrs Cathedral, Armenian Apostolic cathedral in Jdeydeh quarter, Aleppo, Syria

-Forty Martyrs Cathedral is an Armenian Apostolic cathedral in the Jdeydeh quarter built following Baroque principles.
-The building features a three-nave basilica without a dome and includes a bell tower added in the early 20th century.
+Forty Martyrs Cathedral is an Armenian Apostolic cathedral located in the Jdeydeh quarter of Aleppo, built in the Baroque style.
+It takes the form of a three-nave basilica without a dome, with a bell tower added in the early 20th century.

 The community of curious travelers